-First, this Shark ION stick vacuum is another powered lift-away model, so it can also be converted to a canister unit when/if necessary.
-It’s completely battery powered with batteries that are easily interchangeable.
-The battery also lasts for up to 80 minutes of continuous use, so you know you won’t power down before getting your house vacuumed.
+First, this Shark ION cordless stick vacuum is another powered lift-away model, so it can also be converted to a canister unit when/if necessary.
+It’s completely battery-powered with batteries that are easily interchangeable.
+The battery lasts up to 80 minutes of continuous use, so you know you won’t power down before vacuuming your house.
 One of the best features of this vacuum is the MultiFlex design, which allows you to bend the wand to reach under furniture and in corners.

-You can also transform this highly rated Shark vacuum to a powered handheld vacuums with the push of a button to clean above the floor with ease.
-If you’re looking for a battery-powered Shark vacuum, this is the model for you.
+You can also transform this highly-rated Shark vacuum into a powered handheld vacuum with the push of a button to easily clean above the floor.
+This is the model for you if you’re looking for a battery-powered Shark vacuum.
+Stick vacuums are perfect for smaller households, with maneuverability and convenience being at the forefront of their design.

 What to Look for When Buying the Best Shark Vacuum

 - Customization Options: Remember when we talked about looking at Shark add-ons?
-It’s a good idea for you to look through the different bundles they offer as well, so you can find one that’s customized for your home.
+It’s a good idea to look through the bundles of the most popular Shark vacuum offered.
+This way, you can find one customized for your home.
 DuoClean vacuums such as the Shark Apex Duoclean have an extra brush roll that’s great for digging deeper in carpets.
-TruePet models come with an extra attachment that makes it easier to vacuum pet hair off of fabric.
+TruePet models come with an extra pet hair tool attachment that makes it easier to vacuum pet hair off of the fabric.
 DustAway models are excellent for controlling dust and dirt on hard surfaces.
 So remember to look beyond the basic design and toward the additional options that Shark provides.
 For example, if your house would be cleaned better with a brush roller over a soft roller, make sure to look for the former on your new model.

 - Brush Rolls and Features: Brush rolls come in several different varieties depending on vacuum types and purposes.
 Some can be switched on and off, or slowed down, to help make the transition from carpet to hard flooring.
 Some come with longer bristles designed for deeper, stronger carpets where you really need to pull the dirt out.
 Certain Shark models, like the best Shark Navigator vacuum, even make it easier to access the brush roll to remove those unfortunate tangles that crop up from time to time.
 The brush roll, in other words, may be more important than you think, so take a look at the features provided and make sure they work for you.
 The Shark Apex Upright, for instance, has a self-cleaning brush roll that can deliver nonstop hair removal.
 Additionally, keep in mind that vacs can damage hardwood floors with brush rolls if they aren’t designed specifically for wood.
 Even with the brush roll turned off, wheels may scratch more sensitive floors, so be careful when moving to a hard surface.

-- Floor Modes and Speed Options: If you’re wondering “Which Shark vacuum is best for me?”, then remember to look at the available floor modes!
-Shark vacuums offer features like multiple speed selection to choose between when moving from carpet to tile, for example.
-Other models have brush rolls designed specifically to dig deep into carpets, or suck up extra-large particles from hardwood floors.
+- Floor Modes and Speed Options: If you’re wondering, “Which Shark vacuum is best for me?”, then remember to look at the available floor modes!
+Shark vacuums offer features like multiple speed selections to choose between when moving from carpet to tile, for example.
+Other models have brush rolls designed specifically to dig deep into carpets or suck up extra-large particles from hardwood floors.
 In Powered Lift Away models, such as the Shark Apex Upright, the canister detaches to extend the reach of the cleaner head, making it easier to reach under furniture.
 So, in addition to comparing Shark vacuums side by side, remember to find a model that works for your home specifically.

-- Battery Power: None of the Shark cordless models are currently on our best of list, but Shark does make cordless models if you really want to free up your cleaning experience.
-If you want a cordless model, remember to find out how long the battery lasts – and how long it takes to recharge.
-Many large cordless vacuums can take a couple hours to fully recharge, which may affect your cleaning plans for the weekend.
+- Battery Power: None of the Shark cordless models are currently on our best-of list, but Shark does make cordless models if you really want to free up your cleaning experience.
+If you want a cordless model over a corded model, remember to find out how long the battery lasts – and how long it takes to recharge.
+Many large cordless vacuums can take a couple of hours to fully recharge, which may affect your cleaning plans for the weekend.

 Mistakes to Avoid

 Forgetting What Kind of Messes Happen in Your Home: This may seem like an odd point, but bear with us: all vacuum cleaners have various specialties, and they differ depending on the kind of mess you need to clean up.
 Our third pick, for example, comes with pads and nozzles designed for cleaning dust off hardwood floors.
 A special hardwood floor tool will help maintain the quality of your floors, which is usually the same case for other tools designed for specific types of flooring.
-But if your hardwood floors typically experience spills and stains, all those dust cleaning features aren’t going to help out at all (you need a mop instead).
+But if your hardwood floors typically experience spills and stains, all those dust-cleaning features aren’t going to help out at all (you need a mop instead).
 Likewise, if most of the messes on your carpet are little hairballs on top, you don’t need a powerful, dig-in-deep brush roll (which may even damage some delicate carpets).
 However, if your messes are caused by footsteps grinding dirt down deep into the shag of the living room, you may indeed need extra power in your vacuum for hardwood floors.
 Think about how your floors get dirty, not just what flooring type you have.
 Do you have to deal with only dog and cat hair on only a hard surface floor type?
 Or do you have long human hair embedded into your high-pile carpets?
 If you have some tougher debris to deal with, make sure your vacuum type is suited for the larger debris, whether that be having enough power or a certain attachment like a pet multi-tool, self-cleaning pet power brush, etc. If you have a large home with a lot to clean, make sure your vacuum has the convenient feature of an extra-large dust canister so you’re not always emptying it when it gets full.

 Buying the Most Expensive Model: Price isn’t everything.
 For one, prices can change based on current discounts and availability, so judging quality based on price is a poor decision from the start.
 Second, as we’ve been saying, you need the vacuum cleaner that’s right for you.
-Assuming the most expensive model is the best for you home is a serious mistake, especially if you aren’t even looking at the features.
+Assuming the most expensive model is the best for your home is a serious mistake, especially if you aren’t even looking at the features.
 You may not even need an expensive, full-size vacuum for your home’s messes.
 You might be able to deal with a reasonably priced, simple vacuum because of its power cord instead of splurging on a cordless version or other advanced models with lots of accessories.
 Though the popular models are popular for a reason, we recommend that you focus on your needs and that model types satisfy them.
 This point also works if you are buying a vacuum as a gift or donation!
 If you need an affordable model and one of the best budget vacuums from Shark, check out the Shark Navigator Freestyle Upright.
 Also, keep in mind noise levels so you can vacuum without disturbing any housemates, especially if you use one of the larger machines.

-Ignoring the Cord: Unless you want to lug extension cords around, cord length defines how far your vacuum can reach.
+Ignoring the Cord: Unless you want to lug extension cords around, cord length defines how far your upright or traditional canister vacuum can reach.
 This is important when it comes to larger spaces.
 Cord length tends to vary between 25 to 30 feet for most vacuums.
 Don’t buy a model with a cord that’s too short for your home layout!
 If the corded version is too much of a hassle, you can invest in a cordless, lightweight vacuum so you don’t have to worry about a plug-in vacuum.
 There are also handheld vacuum options too that have a cordless body style.
 Overall, there’s a vast range of vacuum styles with each having their own nice features and assortment of accessories, so opt for the type that best suits your needs.

 Not Measuring the Cleaning Path: The cleaning path refers to how wide the brush roll and vacuum head are – which you should definitely note before buying.
 The last thing you want is a vacuum cleaner that won’t even fit under your chairs or desk.
 Crevice nozzles and narrow pet tools are handy attachments that can help clean hard-to-reach places.
 It’s time to take out the tape measure: you’ll be glad that you did.

 What Else You Should Think About

-Again, remember to carefully consider your own home and each model’s unique specs before you buy the best vacuum cleaner.
+Again, remember to carefully consider your home and each model’s unique specs before buying the best vacuum cleaner.
 You can find the right fit, and we can help – but this is a long-term appliance and not the place for impulse buying.

 We don’t really have time to go into the details on HEPA air filters and how they work, but if you want more information on these filters, how they are rated, and how they can help people with lung problems, then we do have an article about it you should read, which explains what is a HEPA air filter.
 You may also want to take a look at our picks for the best air purifiers if you need allergen control beyond what a vacuum cleaner can offer.